ethereum/ethereum-org-website/README.md

 **A note on emojis**
 We use [Twemoji](https://twemoji.twitter.com/), an open-source emoji set created by Twitter.
 These are hosted by us, and used to provide a consistent experience across operating systems.

+### Join our Discord server
+We have a space to discuss all things ethereum.org – share your ideas or just say hi over [on Discord](https://discord.gg/CetY6Y4).